roemvaar/cs_notes/books/c-book/c.md

 | float      | floating point number |
 | double     | double-precision floating point |

 The sizes of these objects are machine-dependent.
+Each compiler is free to choose appropiate sizes for its own hardware, subject only to the restriction that shorts and ints are at least 16 bits, longs are at least 32 bits, and short is no longer than int, which is no longer than long.

 There are also derived data types, i.e. user defined data types, created with: